Low on Inventory? Here Are 2 Strategies for Your Dealership

 So what’s a dealership to do?

-If you’re struggling to find used vehicles, waiting for new vehicles to ship, or just needing to jump-start your marketing strategy, know that technology is on your side.
+If you’re struggling to find used vehicles, waiting for new vehicles to ship, or just needing to jump-start your marketing strategy, know that technology is still on your side.

 Now that dealers have figured out online buying, vehicle pickup, and vehicle delivery during COVID-19, it’s time to accommodate leads when you don’t have exactly what they need on hand.